7RU7H/Archive/Tools/Web-Applications-Attacking/Nuclei.md

-   -l, -list string                 path to file containing a list of target URLs/hosts to scan (one per line) -eh, -exclude-hosts string[]     hosts to exclude to scan from the input list (ip, cidr, hostname) -resume string                   resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips               scan all the IP's associated with dns record -iv, -ip-version string[]        IP version to scan of hostname (4,6) - (default 4)
+   -l, -list string                 path to file containing a list of target URLs/hosts to scan (one per line) -eh, -exclude-hosts string[]     hosts to exclude to scan from the input list (ip, cidr, hostname) -resume string                   resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips               scan all the IPs associated with dns record -iv, -ip-version string[]        IP version to scan of hostname (4,6) - (default 4)

 TEMPLATES: